 Bloom’s Taxonomy defines a set of three hierarchical domains (cognitive, affective and psychomotor) used to classify educational learning objectives into levels of complexity and specificity.
 While instructors are challenged to create higher‑level activities, it is important to note that these activities are dependent on students having already attained the prerequisite knowledge and skills at lower levels.
 A goal of Bloom’s Taxonomy is to motivate educators to focus on building a learning path for the student from lower‑level to higher‑level learning.
-When writing a good unit objectives, it is important to determine the desired level of Bloom’s Taxonomy for the unit.
+When writing good unit objectives, it is important to determine the desired level of Bloom’s Taxonomy for the unit.
 Once this is determined, select an appropriate verb associated with that level.

 BLOOM’S COGNITIVE DOMAIN

 In the book Taxonomy of Educational Objectives.
 Handbook 1: Cognitive Domain, Benjamin Bloom defines the cognitive domain that includes knowledge and the development of intellectual skills, recall or recognition of specific facts, procedural patterns, and concepts that serve in the development of intellectual abilities and skills (Bloom et al. 1956).